gvcgo/vmrdocs/docs/faq.md

 ### 4. Is it safe to use **VMR**?

 Of course.
 All the SDKs are downloaded from the official websites or github releases.
+You can check the version info [here](https://github.com/gvcgo/resources).

 ### 5. Where does **VMR** store the envs for SDKs?